 Restriction of user access

 The best way to prevent errors is to restrict user access to data and services.
-Oracle Database provides a wide range of security tools to control user access to application data by authenticating users and then allowing administrators to grant users only those privileges required to perform their duties (see "Overview of Database Security").
+Oracle Database provides a wide range of security tools to control user access to application data by authenticating users and then allowing administrators to grant users only those privileges required to perform their duties.

 Oracle Flashback Technology